Conservator Peg Olley examines "The Communion of Saints," 2012.

-Phase III (to be completed Fall 2013) secures the flaking paint, removes the protective facing, reduces discolored adhesive and grime, and compensates some areas of paint loss.
+Phase III (to be completed August 2014) secures the flaking paint, removes the protective facing, reduces discolored adhesive and grime, and compensates some areas of paint loss.

 Help complete the funding for the mural conservation.
 Only $15,000 more to go!
 We are grateful for the gifts, large and small, from more than 500 donors who have believed in this project and contributed funds to this phase or the earlier two phases.
 Click here to make an online gift and join their ranks.